KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_903329501226860666_921012856277848114_transcript-explosive-barrel-properties.html)

 **Finding:**
 1. Barrel damage is affected by the unit's defense, following the damage formula here: https://genshin-impact.fandom.com/wiki/Defense.
-Attributes such as level, ascension, max hp have no effect on the amount of damage inflicted by barrel explosions.
+Attributes such as level, ascension, max HP have no effect on the amount of damage inflicted by barrel explosions.
-2. Barrels do pyro damage, and is affected by reactions such as vaporize as well as pyro resist.
+2. Barrels do Pyro damage, and is affected by reactions such as Vaporize as well as Pyro resist.
-3. Damage Reduction such as Xingqiu rainsword orbitals can reduce explosion damage.
+3. Damage Reduction such as Xingqiu Rain Sword orbitals can reduce explosion damage.
 4. Explosive barrels have levels.
 5. Barrel levels (probably) follow zone level rules.